• Free shipping on all orders

 • Water

 Peels can be placed indoors around furniture and inside potted plants.
 They can also be scattered in the garden to keep dogs out.
-Cups of water filled with fruit peels or fruit juice placed on shelves near your furniture will also act as deterrents.
+Cups of water filled with fruit peels or juice on shelves near your furniture will also act as deterrents.

 5. White Vinegar